 What to serve with cajun pasta

-This dish is pretty substatial on it’s own.
-Pair it with a light salad and crusty bread to sop up extra sauce.
+This dish is pretty substantial on its own.
+Pair it with a light salad and crusty bread to sop up the extra sauce.
 To add more veggies, try steamed green beans or broccoli as a side dish.

-If you don’t like any of the proteins, chicken, shrimp, or sausage, you can subtitute more of another.
+If you don’t like any of the proteins, chicken, shrimp, or sausage, you can substitute more of another.
 Not into chicken, add more shrimp and more sausage and so on for other personal tastes.
 Just know adding extra andouille will add extra spice to the pasta.

-Both diced chicken breast or diced chickn thighs work great in this recipe.
-Personally, I go with chickn thighs, as I find the dark meat maintains a great texture and doesn’t dry out or get rubbery in the pasta.
+Both diced chicken breast and diced chicken thighs work great in this recipe.
+I go with chicken thighs, as I find the dark meat maintains a great texture and doesn’t dry out or get rubbery in the pasta.

 Andouille is a spicy Cajun sausage, kicked up with seasonings.
-To make this pasta more mild, you can use mild sausage or subtitute hot sausage if you can’t find andouille.
+To make this pasta milder, you can use mild sausage or substitute hot sausage if you can’t find andouille.

 Velveeta.
 Seriously, it makes this recipe.
-But, if you can’t use Velveeta, try a queso cheese dip (one found in the refridgerated deli section of your market is the best option).
+But, if you can’t use Velveeta, try a queso cheese dip (one found in the refrigerated deli section of your market is the best option).
 This isn’t a ‘macaroni and cheese’ so adding in piles of shredded cheese is not recommended to maintain the creamy alfredo-like texture.